HEP-FCC/fcc-tutorials/FccDocPage.md

 - `loadfiles`, expects a folder containing all markdown and image files.
 You can create this structure either by using the above option or by cloning all repositories in a common base directory (e.g. local-files/FCCSW, local-files/podio, etc.)

+In order to check the formatting of files, you should modify the files in the `loadfiles` directory and re-run the `collect_tutorials` script again.
+The script also modifies the tutorials: Links are changed and the jekyll front matter is added (se below).

 ### About jekyll

 We are using jekyll to build our website.
 If you are interested in extending the website have a look in